Merchants Insurance Group

 Merchants Insurance Group comprises three companies: Merchants Mutual Insurance Company, Merchants Preferred Insurance Company, and Merchants National Insurance Company.
 Merchants Preferred commenced business in 2007 to rebuild and expand its preferred-risk business after the sale of a like subsidiary, and Merchants National commenced business in 2009.
-Each of the Merchants companies are rated "A−" (Excellent) by the A.M.
-Best Company.

 Merchants employs over 300 insurance professionals throughout its operating territories, and works with more than 1,000 independent insurance agents.
 The company offers insurance in Massachusetts, Michigan, New Hampshire, New Jersey, New York, Ohio, Pennsylvania, and Vermont.

 History

 Merchants Insurance Group was founded on March 5, 1918, the day Merchants Mutual Liability Company opened for business with Urban F. Jehle as President.
 Mr. Jehle, owner and operator of a grocery store in Buffalo, returned from a grocers’ convention with the idea of bringing merchants together for the mutual protection of their delivery vehicles.
 J.R.
 Young, a local insurance man, Owen B. Augspurger, a Buffalo lawyer, and C.W.
 Brown, a civil engineer, joined with him.

 In the late 1930s and early 1940s, the company name was Merchants Mutual Casualty Company.
 In February 1957, Merchants began to offer both casualty insurance and property insurance and changed its name to Merchants Mutual Insurance Company to reflect this development.
 In the 1960s the company moved into its current headquarters, a five-story office building located on Main Street in Buffalo.